...

 Navigating Complex Family Dynamics

 CPS cases can involve complex family dynamics, which Texas law takes into consideration.
-In cases of divorce or separation, for instance, both parents’ rights and responsibilities are considered.
+In cases of divorce or separation, the rights and responsibilities of both parents are carefully considered.
 Understanding how your family structure may impact the investigation is key to navigating the process effectively.

 Collaboration with Other Agencies